Experience Downtown Auburn, NY

 Located in the heart of the beautiful Finger Lakes Region of NY, Auburn is the hub of business activity, entertainment, street festivals & special events.
 The BID District is a unique mix of eateries, craft breweries, cultural attractions, lodging & boutique retail, banking & grocery, health & wellness offerings and business & government services.
 Plus with Owasco River running right through the center, and over a dozen public art installations, downtown’s attractiveness is further enhanced.
 Visit our events page!

 Moro’s Table was named by Travel & Leisure magazine as one of only six “America’s Best Wine Country Restaurants.”
-Other fine dining options, like Osteria Salina, have brought metropolitan chefs here to offer more intimate culinary experiences.
-If you’re here just for a quick lunch, try Mesa Grande Taqueria for fresh California-Mexican cuisine, or Parker’s Grille & Taphouse with a wide menu and relaxing outdoor seating.
-The Counter offers grilled favorites & ice cream, and 3Leaf Tea serves lite fare, plus in-house blended teas, specialty drinks & smoothies.
+Other Italian fine dining options, like Bistro Gusto Italiano and Osteria Salina, have brought metropolitan chefs here to offer more intimate culinary experiences.
+If you’re here just for a quick lunch, try Mesa Grande Taqueria for fresh California-Mexican cuisine, or Parker’s Grille & Taphouse with a wide menu and outdoor seating.
+The Copper Pig offers down-home BBQ & fixin's, and 3Leaf Tea serves in-house blended teas & lite fare.
 In total, downtown Auburn boasts over a dozen eateries, plus a Wegmans café & grocery, all within a mile or so radius.
 Visit our dining page!

 Award-Winning Craft Brew & Spirits